edgar-carrillo/edgar-carrillo/README.md

 <p>
   The completed project will have a welcome screen allowing the user to start the game and input there information.
   Buttons to restart the game and start the game will be present at the time of play.
-Being able to play against a computer will also implemented.
+Being able to play against a computer will also be implemented.
 A winner display with a ability to choose to rematch will be present at games end.
 </p>

 <br>